Probe: Bryant helicopter was 100 feet from clear skies

 During the flight with Bryant’s group, Zobayan did not report any equipment problems and sounded calm while communicating to air traffic controllers.
 His final transmission said he was going to climb above the clouds.
 Eight seconds after reaching peak altitude, he started the fateful descent.

-A witness told the NTSB the hillside where the crash occurred was shrouded in mist when he heard the helicopter approaching.
+An unidentified witness told the NTSB the hillside where the crash occurred was shrouded in mist when he heard the helicopter approaching.
 It sounded normal and he then saw the blue-and-white aircraft emerge from the fog moving forward and down.
-Within two seconds it slammed into the hillside just below him.
+Within 2 seconds it slammed into the hillside just below him.

 Former Island Express pilot Kurt Deetz, who regularly flew Bryant to games at the Staples Center, said reading the NTSB’s report reinforced how dangerously fast the helicopter was traveling in conditions that had prompted the Los Angeles Police Department and the county sheriff to ground their copters.